LevLow/streaming-01-getting-started/README.md

 # streaming-01-getting-started

+## Hello there!
+My name is Levi and this is the first repo for my masters level course in streaming data.

 > Get started with Python for streaming analytics

 We assume no prior programming experience and that you want to